Benjas333/singelong333/README.md

 </div>

 ---
+***This is a reimagination of the original [SingeLong](https://github.com/qolbudr/singelong) extension.
+To know the differences, please refer to the [changelog](./CHANGELOG.md) or [features](#features)***
 <p align="center">
   <img src="./assets/demo.gif" width="100%" />
 </p>

 ## Features
+- Lyrics romanization for Japanese
+- LRCLIB lyrics provider
+- Lyrics animation
+- Plain lyrics in case synced lyrics are not available

+## Features (Legacy SingeLong)
 - Autosync lyric for (almost) any song
 - Spotify account synchronize
+- MusixMatch lyrics provider
 - Dynamic background **(coming soon)**

 ## Installation